krithikajagannath/DataViz-Genius/README.md

-# DataViz-Genius
+# LIDA-Demo-Streamlit-App
-DataViz-Genius is a streamlined Visualizations &amp; Infographics generator for Your CSV Data with LLMs and Streamlit
+Automatic Generation of Visualizations and Infographics with LLMs and Streamlit for your CSV data.